Wilson Phillips: 2010–present: Second reunion and Bridesmaids

-On March 20, 2012, the group appeared on QVC to promote their release Dedicated, a studio album composed of covers of songs by both The Beach Boys and The Mamas and the Papas.
-On April 3, 2012, the group released Dedicated, which peaked at number 29 on the US Billboard 200 chart.
-The trio appeared in their own reality show, Wilson Phillips: Still Holding On, which debuted on TV Guide Network in April 2012.
+On March 20, 2012, the group appeared on QVC to promote the release of Dedicated, a studio album composed of covers of songs by both The Beach Boys and The Mamas and the Papas.
+The album was released on April 3, 2012, which peaked at number 29 on the US Billboard 200 chart.
+That same month, the trio appeared in their own reality show, Wilson Phillips: Still Holding On, which debuted on TV Guide Network.

 In 2015, Wilson Phillips contributed backup vocals to the song "FourFiveSeconds" by Rihanna, Paul McCartney, and Kanye West for Rihanna's eighth studio album.

 In July 2016, Wilson Phillips reunited and performed on ABC's Greatest Hits.

 In 2017, the group performed on the season finale of NBC's The New Celebrity Apprentice.

 In 2022, Wilson Phillips competed in season eight of The Masked Singer as the "Lambs".
 Chynna portrayed the Lamb by the name of "Blueberry", Carnie portrayed the Lamb by the name of "Rose", and Wendy portrayed the Lamb by the name of "Lilac".
 They became the first group act to advance to the finale and finished as the runners-up to Amber Riley as "Harp".
 As an encore, they performed "Hold On".
 For the Seasonal Sing-A-Long Spectacular!, they performed the Christmas classic "Sleigh Ride".

-In November 2022, the group released a cover version of Harry Styles’s song “Boyfriends”.
+In November 2022, the group released a cover version of Harry Styles’s song "Boyfriends".